 CBP, U.S. Chamber Urge Holiday Shoppers to Beware of Counterfeits

+Shop Smart campaign educates consumers to keep Americans and their families safe from fakes.

-WASHINGTON D.C. — As consumers prepare for holiday shopping, U.S. Customs and Border Protection (CBP) and the U.S. Chamber of Commerce have been hitting the airwaves and television networks nationwide to brief consumers on the counterfeit goods industry, equipping shoppers to 'shop smart' with the tools needed to spot, avoid, and take action against fakes.
+WASHINGTON – As consumers prepare for holiday shopping, U.S. Customs and Border Protection (CBP) and the U.S. Chamber of Commerce are hitting the airwaves and television networks nationwide to brief consumers on the counterfeit goods industry, equipping shoppers to ‘shop smart’ with the tools needed to spot, avoid, and take action against fakes.

-"We're always proud to team up with our colleagues at U.S. Customs and Border Protection to provide consumers with tips for safe shopping," said Tom Quaadman, Senior Vice President for Economic Policy at the U.S. Chamber of Commerce.
-"Together, business and law enforcement are empowering consumers and families to stay safe this holiday season."
+“There are significant health and safety hazards associated with counterfeit products,” said AnnMarie R. Highsmith, Executive Assistant Commissioner for CBP’s Office of Trade.
+“We’ve seen it all – toys with elevated lead content to cosmetics with nasty ingredients you wouldn’t want on your skin.
+These aren’t the gifts you want to give to your family.”

 Illegal actors exploit the holiday shopping surge to push counterfeits to unsuspecting consumers looking for deals.
 They often use the proceeds of these goods to support terrorism and other violent and illegal activities that put consumers at risk.
 The following tips can help keep families safe while ensuring their hard-earned money does not help fund criminal activity: